jnschrag/Robot_in_Space_Game/README.md

 # OEDI Robot in Space (Game mechanics)
 Working repository for Space Game.
 Help the robot keep the data free and open.
+To do: clean up the messy code; add more graphics.